matt-tha/CICP-MOD7/lab3.md

 2. Click on CS-WBA Browser Fingerprint and observe the information collected from the End User PCs browser.
 3. To manually stop the running modules right click Client-side Attack and Penetration and select Stop

-This concludes lab exercise 3.
+This concludes lab exercise 3, continue to exercise 4.